melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 Most of the time we want to make the code shorter, not longer.
 Afterall, the more code we have, the harder it is to get it to work.
 Therefore, **we measure productivity in terms of the amount of functionality introduced with _less_ code, rather than the number of lines written.
 Good programmers "write less code".** When a computation in a program needs to be repeated many times, we can use introduce a language mechanism that provides decomposition and abstraction in order to reuse that computation.

-- decomposition: creates structure, by allowing us to break our program into modules (functions, classes, etc.), that are self-contained, reusable, and hopefully coherent.
+- decomposition: **creates structure**, by allowing us to break our program into modules (functions, classes, etc.), that are self-contained, reusable, and, hopefully, coherent.
 - abstraction: suppresses detail, allows us to use a piece of code as if it were a black box and reuse it easily.
+A function provides new language primitives for modular abstraction.
 "Where ignorance is bliss, Tis folly to be wise" - Thomas Gray
-A function is effectively provides new language primitives, and for modular abstraction.

 We can make most problems simpler by breaking them into small problems: